axelexic/NTL/README.md

 NTL
 ===

-Victor Shoup's Number Theory Library converted to compile using native Xcode mechanisms.
-Original source: http://shoup.net/ntl/
+Victor Shoup's Number Theory Library converted to NTL 8.0.
+The Xcode projects need to be reworked.